flashback2k14/YeahUrlsWebapp/README.md

 # Yeah!
 Urls Webapp
 Webapp for Yeah!
-Urls Chrome Extension with Polymer.
+Urls Chrome Extension with Polymer and Firebase.